sagemath/sagewiki_to_gh-2022-10-10/PiecewiseSymbolicSEP.md

 = Symbolic Piecewise Functions =

-This is SAGE Enhancement Proposal (SEP) to improve the existing piecewise functionality.
+This Sage Enhancement Proposal (SEP) is to improve the existing piecewise functionality.

 == Authors ==